|News & highlights from Ball State CBER :: http://ibb.cberdata.org||March 27, 2017|

 Starts of 2-4 unit structures increased 67 percent, adding 20,000 units, while large multifamily structures (5+ units) increased 11.2 percent, adding 396,000.
 Single-family units increased 3.2 percent, adding 872,000 units.

 March 27, 2017

 March 28, 2017

 March 30, 2017

-View the release calendar on the Economic Indicators home page.
+View the long-range calendar for new data releases on the Economic Indicators website.

 The Indiana Business Bulletin is a weekly e-newsletter sent by the Center for Business and Economic Research at Ball State University (Ball State CBER).